mustafatoroman/VSTS-DevOps-Labs/aspdotnet/README.md

 1. Go to **Releases** tab under **Build and Release** hub.

-2. Select the **PartsUnlimitedE2E** definition, you will see the release in-progress.
+1. Select the **PartsUnlimitedE2E** definition, you will see the release in-progress.

    <img src="images/release_in_progress.png">

-3. While the release is in-progress, let's explore the tasks used.
+1. While the release is in-progress, let's explore the tasks used.
 Click **edit** to see the release pipeline.
 We have three environments **Dev**, **QA** and **Production**.

    <img src="images/edit_release.png">

    >Go to the **Dev** environment, you will see 2 tasks are used.
 Let us explore the tasks.

    <img src="images/tasks.png">

    >- **Azure Resource Group Deployment**: The project used in this lab contains frontend (Azure App Service) and backend (Azure SQL DB) services.
-We will provision these services as <a href="https://azure.microsoft.com/en-in/overview/what-is-paas/">PAAS on Azure</a> using <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-create-first-template">ARM</a> templates.
+We will provision these services as [PAAS on Azure](https://azure.microsoft.com/en-in/overview/what-is-paas/) using [ARM](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-create-first-template) templates.
 This task will create the above services in a resource group **ASPDOTNET**.
    >- **Azure App Service Deploy**: The task is used to deploy a Web project to the Azure App Service created above.

-4. Click on **View releases**.
+1. Click on **View releases**.

    <img src="images/view_releases.png">

-5. Double click on the release to see the release summary.
+1. Double click on the release to see the release summary.

    <img src="images/release_summary1.png">

    <img src="images/release_summary.png">

-6. Login to [Azure Portal](https://portal.azure.com) and search a **Resource Group** with the name **ASPDOTNET**.
+1. Login to [Azure Portal](https://portal.azure.com) and search a **Resource Group** with the name **ASPDOTNET**.

    <img src="images/azure_resources.png">

-7. Navigate to either Dev or Staging web app in the resource group and you will see the application deployed successfully with the changes.
+1. Navigate to either Dev or Staging web app in the resource group and you will see the application deployed successfully with the changes.

    <img src="images/partsunlimited_overview.png">